1956 All-Ireland Senior Hurling Championship final: Final moments

-The decisive passage of play came with three minutes to go.
-In the blink of an eye the play switched to the Cork attackers as Christy Ring caught the sliothar in the left full-forward position.
-He made a dash across the goalmouth shouldering his team mate Paddy Barry out of the way en route.
-Ring sent in a shot towards the net but Art Foley blocked it, deflected it into his hand and cleared it down the field.
-A whole host of legends have developed about the save that has gone down in history as one of the most important in the history of the championship.
+The decisive passage of play came within three minutes to go.
+In the blink of an eye the play switched to the Cork attackers, as Christy Ring caught the sliothar in the left full-forward position.
+He made a dash across the goalmouth shouldering his teammate, Paddy Barry, out of the way en route.
+Ring sent in a shot towards the net, but Art Foley blocked it, deflected it into his hand and cleared it down the field.
+A whole host of legends have developed about the save that has gone down in history as one of the most important plays of the championship.
 Michael O'Hehir, commentating live on Radio Éireann, described it as follows:

 Moments later, following another intervention by Foley, Wexford struck for their second goal.
 The sliothar was moved up the field where it was caught by Tom Ryan.
-Ryan passed the sliothar to Nicky Rackard who made no mistake in sending it into the Cork net past goalkeeper Mick Cashman.
+Ryan passed the sliothar to Nicky Rackard who made no mistake in sending it into the Cork net, past goalkeeper Mick Cashman.
 This score, which clinched the game for Wexford, was quickly followed by the final score of the game, a point for Wexford by Tom Dixon.
 This passage of play was described by O'Hehir as follows:

 A score line of 2-14 to 2-8 gave victory to Wexford and a first-ever defeat over Cork.
-When the final whistle was sounded the huge crowd at Croke Park witnessed an unprecedented display of sportsmanship as an exuberant Nick O’Donnell, a shy and soft-spoken farmer, planted a large kiss on Ring’s cheek.
-He then helped Bobby Rackard and Art Foley to carry Ring shoulder-high off the pitch.
-Wexford had won the game but there was no doubt in their minds that Ring was the hurling hero of the hour.
+When the final whistle was sounded, the huge crowd at Croke Park witnessed an unprecedented display of sportsmanship as an exuberant Nick O’Donnell, a shy and soft-spoken farmer, planted a large kiss on Ring's cheek.
+He then helped Bobby Rackard and Art Foley carry Ring shoulder-high off the pitch.